fedluc/qupled/docs/mpi_implementation_analysis.md

 ```

 The MPI subprocess protocol is private plumbing. `hf.Solver._compute_native_mpi`
-writes `input.json`, launches
+creates a per-run temporary directory, writes `input.json`, launches
 `mpiexec -n N <sys.executable> -m qupled.mpi.worker --solver <scheme>:Solver`,
+and passes the worker directory through a private `--worker-directory` CLI
-then reads `status.json` and `results.json`.
-The centralized worker imports
+argument.
+It then reads `status.json` and `results.json`, and cleans up the
+temporary directory in a `finally` block.
+The centralized worker imports the solver class and uses its
-the solver class and uses its configured MPI input and result classes.
+configured MPI input and result classes.

 The authored docs and examples recommend setting `processes` on the input
 dataclass.
 The centralized worker command remains private and is not part of